vtrnnhlinh/vtrnnhlinh.github.io/_pages/about.md

 I am Linh, la la Linh.

-Humans are complex creatures, I can't define myself with some kinds of nouns.
-But I think I can provide a vague image.
+Humans are creatures of complexity, collections of paradoxes, literature of chaos.
+How can I describe myself in some words?
+Like usual works of mine, let me choose **Top3** from my inner *Knowledge Graph (KG)*.

 **A Computer Engineer**.
 Works with Embedded Systems, Internet of Things (IoT), Static Testing and Machine Learning.
 More ridiculously, the [thesis](https://github.com/vtrnnhlinh/thesis/blob/main/HK242_264_DATN_LVTN_Finish_2111654_2110610.pdf) is in Quantum Computing.
 You might wonder whether I have a career goal or if I truly know what I love to do.
 Of course I do!
 I love C/C++, archlinux and nvim!
 But I don't mind getting out of my comfort zone. *Veni, vidi, vici!* I see, I come, I conquer!